 Why should I take an iodine-free multivitamin?

-In theory, we should get all the vitamins and minerals we need from a healthy, balanced diet.
-But, sometimes, this just isn’t achievable.
-And there are many possible reasons for this: rising stress levels can deplete the body’s nutrient reserves; the demands and pressures of modern life often make unhealthy, nutrient-poor, convenience food more appealing; and pollution, toxin exposure, and soil nutrient depletion can inhibit nutrient intake.
+In an ideal world, we should get all the vitamins and minerals we need from a healthy, balanced diet.
+Sometimes, however, this just isn’t achievable.
+And there are many possible reasons for this: daily pressures can deplete the body’s nutrient reserves; the demands and pressures of modern life often make unhealthy, nutrient-poor, convenience food more appealing; and pollution, toxin exposure, and soil nutrient depletion can inhibit nutrient intake.

-Supplementing with a multivitamin can be a helpful insurance policy to cover these nutritional shortfalls.
-Multivitamin formulas aren’t a substitute for healthy eating.
-Instead, they simply plug small but meaningful gaps to prevent low nutrient intakes.
+Supplementing with a multivitamin can be a convenient, fuss-free insurance policy to cover these nutritional shortfalls.
+Multivitamin formulas aren’t a substitute for healthy eating; they simply plug small but meaningful gaps to prevent low nutrient intakes.

 Of course, everyone’s nutritional needs vary depending on circumstance, age, and gender.
 And for some people, taking an iodine-free multi is the most appropriate choice.
 Here, we take a look at some of the reasons why.

 Iodine contributes to the normal production of thyroid hormones and thyroid function.
 It also contributes to normal cognitive function, energy-yielding metabolism, nervous system function, and the maintenance of normal skin.